9 Books I Read For School That I’d Still Pick Up Today

 I loved S.E.
 Hinton’s The Outsiders when I 1st study it for college, and this book is 1 I’d gladly return to nowadays.
 Set in Oklahoma in the 1960s, The Outsiders follows a 14-year-old named Ponyboy as he grapples with getting an outcast — and with the hardships life throws at him due to the fact he’s a greaser.
 In Ponyboy’s globe, greasers are the children who are not wealthy or privileged.
 They typically clash with the richer children in their town, whom Ponyboy dubs the Socs.
 And 1 of these face-offs ends fatally through The Outsiders, catapulting the book’s lead into a globe of difficulty.

 I bear in mind how tragic The Outsiders seemed when I study it for college, and it is surely 1 of the earlier books to elicit such a robust emotional response from me.
 I have tiny doubt I’d have the similar reaction nowadays, specially with a much better understanding of how one’s class status can make or break their future.
-Hinton delivers a timeless and memorable story in The Outsiders, and there is a cause the book’s popular line continues to show up: “Stay gold, Ponyboy.”
+Hinton delivers a timeless and memorable story in The Outsiders, and there is a cause the book’s popular line continues to show up: “Stay gold, Ponyboy.

-Of Mice & Men by John Steinbeck is yet another tragic study, and it is a book that several would advantage from re-reading as adults.
-Set in the midst of the Great Depression, Of Mice & Men explores friendship and the American dream in a way that feels raw and somehow nevertheless relevant practically a century later.
+Of Mice &amp Men by John Steinbeck is yet another tragic study, and it is a book that several would advantage from re-reading as adults.
+Set in the midst of the Great Depression, Of Mice &amp Men explores friendship and the American dream in a way that feels raw and somehow nevertheless relevant practically a century later.
 I recall feeling for George and Lennie when I initially picked up Steinbeck’s classic, but their predicament hits a lot differently with a thorough understanding of the time period and how it feeds into the all round themes.

 7 The Lion, The Witch, And The Wardrobe By C.S.
 Lewis